yenxuan1381/anti-counterfeit-product-identification-system-using-blockchain/README.md

 # Anti-Counterfeit Product Identification System Using Blockchain

-This repository contains the code for an innovative anti-counterfeit product identification system that utilizes the unique capabilities of blockchain technology.
-The system provides a secure and transparent platform for tracking and verifying the authenticity of products across various industries.
+The Anti-Counterfeit Product Identification System Using Blockchain is an innovative solution that uses blockchain technology to combat counterfeit products in various industries.
+It uses QR codes, smart contracts, and the Ethereum network to provide a secure and transparent platform for tracking and verifying product authenticity.
+The system is significant in addressing global supply chain issues by reducing the prevalence of counterfeit goods and enhancing transparency and trust.

 ## Table of Contents
 - [Overview](#overview)